pshenmic/platform-explorer/packages/data-contract/Readme.md

-# Labler Data-Contract
+# Platform Explorer Data Contract

-Deploys a data contract on the dash network.
+A simple utility for deploying a date contract that stores identifiers and names/aliases for them

 ---

 ## Prerequisites

-- Node.js 18+
+- Node.js 20+

 Insert your data in .env

 ---

-### Runing
+### Start

 ```
 npm install
-npm start
+npm run dataContract:deploy
 ```